San7o/hive-operator/docs/DEVELOPMENT.md

 If you want to develop locally, the following sections are helpful.
-However, you could skip them and jump directly to the deplyment if you just want to download the images from docker hub instead of building them.
+However, you could skip them and jump directly to the deployment if you just want to download the images from docker hub instead of building them.

 ## Setup a local cluster